jkstill/unit-test/README.md

 - integer
 - string

+If 'integer' the value is taken from $? as the ```exit N``` that indicates if the script execution succeeded or not.

+The traditional value for this is 0 (zero) for success, and different positive integers for failures, though it is not necessary to use 0 for success.

-If string it may be multiple workds, and *MUST* be the last line output by the script under test
+If 'string' it may be multiple words, and the value used to determine success/failure *MUST* be the last line output by the script under test

 Following is the configuration file included here, unit-test.json